 Frequently Asked Questions

-What is the axios npm supply chain attack?
+What happened in the 2026 axios npm supply chain compromise for axios npm supply chain attack?

 Attackers published malicious axios versions on npm that introduced plain-crypto-js@4.2.1, which executed install-time malware delivery across multiple operating systems [1], [3], [4].